Username

 Most importantly, it is important to understand that, by giving your employees negative feedback, you are actually supporting their professional growth and development.

 One of your employees is doing something that is not going down well with the rest of the team or the quality of their work has taken a nose dive lately or they have made a mistake and you need to ensure that any repetition of this is avoided.
-Here are a few steps to help you approach the process of tackling the situation by providing negative feedback in a manner that benefits you, the team, the company and the employee themselves:
+Here are a few steps to help you approach the process of tackling the situation by providing negative feedback in a manner that benefits you, the team, the company and the employees themselves:

 First of all, it’s important not to rush into the process of giving someone negative feedback.
 This is particularly important if you, as a manager, are angry or annoyed by the action or behaviour in question.
 Stop, take a breath, organise your thoughts and prepare your feedback.

 Write all of these down and prepare a few talking points you’d like to use to facilitate the conversation.
 Be sure to link your conversation and your feedback to your goals as a company and as individuals.
+Don’t catch your employees off-guard and approach them privately to set a meeting or have a conversation, as it can go a long way in setting the right mood.

 Giving feedback shouldn’t be a monologue but a productive two-way conversation in which both parties learn a bit more about each other and, ultimately grow.
 It’s a good idea to start your feedback session by asking questions such as: